unitedstates/contact-congress/README.md

 You can find detailed, reliable data about every current and historical member of Congress at the [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) project.

-The data in that project, also stored as YAML, is easily connect-able to this project via the `bioguide` ID field.
+The data in that project, also stored as YAML, is easily connect-able to this project via each member's Bioguide ID.

 ### Who's doing this